-Students can contact their assigned teachers within the Pearson Online Classroom platform using WebMail or the phone numbers listed.
+Students can contact their assigned teachers within the Connexus platform using WebMail.
+Students also have access to teacher phone numbers listed within Connexus.
 All inquiries to Teaching Services from customer staff or administration should be routed through the assigned District Success Partner.